edisionnano/Screenshare-with-audio-on-Discord-with-Linux/README.md

 # Screenshare with audio on Discord with Linux
-This repo allows you to Screenshare on Discord with Audio on Linux, on the web app without mixing screenshare audio with your microphone.
+This repo allows you to Screenshare on Discord with Audio on Linux, on the web app without mixing Screenshare audio and microphone.
 It does so by redefining Chromium's getDisplayMedia.
 Technically, this fixes Chromium's ability to Screenshare/Screen Capture with Audio in general so it should work on every other video conferencing service that allows for Screensharing from a browser, if you know of any service other than Discord that does so please open an issue.

 ## Prologue
 Screensharing on Discord has been a huge pain for non Windows users since desktop audio would not be captured and until recently there was no option to even pick one screen if you had multiple.
 Screensharing with desktop audio was recently fixed on Mac OS on the official client only through a proprietary hack since getting desktop audio on Mac isn't easy and you need something like Soundflower to interact with the kernel and electron/chromium don't have such functionality.<br>